 Cilla - the TV series - debuted in January 1968.
 For the series Paul McCartney wrote the signature tune 'Step Inside Love', inviting the studio audience and the television watching public to "find a place where the cares of the day will be carried away by the smile on your face."
 It was the ideal opening number.
 Guest stars on that first show included Cliff Richard, Lulu, Sandie Shaw, Frankie Howerd, Les Dawson and Spike Milligan.
 Cilla was an immediate hit and up until the end of March attracted record viewing figures of over 13 million for each show.
 The success of that show, by her own admission, marked the beginning of a new phase in Cilla's professional life as one of the country's top-rated all-round entertainers.
 With each season the viewing audience increased reaching figures of between 18 and 22 million, before it ended in 1976.

 Cilla Black's television career took something of a dip between the late 1970s and early 1980s.
 In spite of two comedy series; Cilla's Comedy Six (ATV 1975) and Cilla's World of Comedy (ATV 1976), appearances on the small screen were few and far between.
 But 1983 was a good year for her, appearing in 5 television shows.
 These appearances reminded viewers, and just as importantly, TV executives, of her natural lasting appeal which was still very much in evidence.
 That same year she signed a record breaking contract with LWT to host Surprise, Surprise, heralding the beginning of another extraordinarily successful phase of her lengthy television career.
 In 2014 Cilla was the recipient of the British Academy Television Awards' "Special Award" in honour of her contribution to entertainment over the preceding 50 years.
 When she passed away suddenly on 1 August 2015, the media, the showbiz world and public reaction was testament to the legacy left behind for this much-loved entertainer.
-There was nothing false about, she didn't act like a diva and always kept the common touch.
+There was nothing false about her, she didn't act like a diva and always kept the common touch.
 To everyone she was just "our Cilla."

 Massive six disc (five CDs NTSC, Region 0 DVD) anthology from the British vocalist and pop icon.
 The CDs feature all of Cilla's recordings from 1963-73 produced by George Martin.
 The DVD has full-length music performances from her BBC shows of the late '60s and early '70s of which 22 are previously unavailable.